truongle1110/truongle1110.github.io/_posts/2025-01-24-first-halloween.md

 Later, we decided to head to a bar for more drinks and dancing.
 Finding a bar after 10 PM was challenging, but we were lucky to come across one.
 Personally, I’m not a fan of noisy places, but I did want to experience the bar atmosphere for the first time.
 We went there, kept drinking and dancing except for me, I helped them watch over their bags, saw them enjoy the moment while scrolling my phone screen.

-It was truly a nice exprience, thanks all my bros.
+It was truly a nice experience, thanks all my bros.